-The complaint must be in writing and reasoned/justified and individually submitted by the student no later than 2 weeks after the student is informed of the result of the $exam^9$.
+The complaint must be in writing and reasoned/justified and individually submitted by the graduate no later than 2 weeks after the graduate is informed of the result of the exam9.

 The complaint must be sent to the Head of Department who will manage and evaluate it.
-The student is entitled to receive a copy of the assignment given by the institution and a copy of the student's submitted assignment in the case of a written exam10.
+The graduate is entitled to receive a copy of the assignment given by the institution and a copy of the graduate's submitted assignment in the case of a written exam10.
 As a rule, the Head of Department presents the complaint to the original adjudicator: internal and external examiner.
-The examiners have 2 weeks to submit their professional opinion to the student's questions.
-The student must be given the opportunity to comment on the professional opinions and has one week to reply.
+The examiners have 2 weeks to submit their professional opinion to the graduate's questions.
+The graduate must be given the opportunity to comment on the professional opinions and has one week to reply.